This page tells you about using massage therapy when you have cancer. There is information about

-An American review in 2008 looked at 22 studies that used massage to treat pain, tiredness (fatigue) anxiety, nausea, and depression.
+An American review in 2008 looked at 22 studies that used massage to treat pain, tiredness (fatigue), anxiety, feeling sick, and depression.
 They also found that it was difficult to be sure that massage worked due to the poor quality of some studies.
 The strongest evidence was that massage did seem to lower anxiety.

 The carers trained to give massage showed more confidence, comfort and skill in using touch and massage at the end of the study.

 Most people don’t have any side effects from having a massage.
-You may feel a bit light headed, tired or thirsty afterwards.
-Your massage therapist may offer you a glass of water when your treatment has finished.
-They should not hurry you to get up and leave until you feel comfortable.
-Massage therapists say you should drink plenty of water after your treatment.
-This is to get rid of toxins released from body tissues during the massage.
+You may feel a bit light headed, sleepy, tired or thirsty afterwards.
+Your massage therapist may advise you to drink a glass of water when your treatment has finished and if you feel thirsty.
+They usually allow you to get ready to leave in your own time so that you don't have to rush.

 - Are having cancer treatment